 - 2.1.
 The AGM will be held on the 2nd Tuesday of the 3rd month.
-The next AGM date will be 13th March 2024 at the Whangarei ITM Hockey Centre. - 2.2.
+The next AGM date will be 11th March 2024 at the Whangarei ITM Hockey Centre. - 2.2.
 Monthly meetings will be held on the second Tuesday of the Month. - 2.3.
 Clubs should have 1 official delegate but are encouraged to have 2 delegates at the meetings.
-Other observers are welcome to speak but they cannot put forward motions or vote.
+Other observers are welcome to speak but they cannot put forward motions or vote. - 2.4.
+A quorum of the JMC shall be 50% of the number of clubs of the JMC.